DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-06-beta-prototype-research-round-2.md

 Our intention in the second round of research was to answer the following questions:

-* Are there any other needs specific to the Provider-led Postgraduate route?
+* Are there any other needs specific to the provider-led postgraduate route?
 * What are our users key behaviours and needs around data collection and input?
 * What are the needs around inputting large numbers of trainees?
 * How do users handle alternative assessment outcomes to a QTS recommendation?